 Changes in Legislation

-Between 1902 and 1912, at least six accidents involved ladders and planks and three involved scaffolds.
-Three of these workers were killed.
-Two had fallen from a scaffold.
 On October 11, 1906, Graham Duncan, Howard Clark and Morris Wheeler were roofing for D. Young, a contractor, when their scaffold broke.
 Morris Wheeler’s head was cut open, Howard Clark suffered from an injured spine and Graham Duncan was killed.
-In 1907, John Stewart was decorating the ceiling of Church of Our Lady, when he fell 12 feet from his scaffold to his death.
-A benefit concert was held to raise money for his family in December.

-Their request may have gone unnoticed except for the June 1912 fatality of Robert Little, a bricklayer/stonemason, working on the city jail.
-At age 45, he met his death when the scaffolding gave way.
-Yet, it was not until 1913, after an unnamed builder’s labourer fell to his death from faulty scaffold construction, did Guelph inspectors and builders seriously consider the safety of their employees.
+The death sent a ripple through the community, but it was not until 1913, after an unnamed builder’s labourer fell to his death from faulty scaffold construction, did Guelph inspectors and builders seriously consider the safety of their employees.